T-Ash-90/qrcg-api-statistics-project/README.md

     Total Scans: 200
     Unique Scans: 150

+    [bold green]Total Scans for all QR Codes: 300[/bold green]

 ---

 ## Notes

 - The script **automatically handles pagination** if there are more than 20 QR codes in your account, fetching all pages of results.
 - If no QR codes are found, the script will print "No QR codes found."
+- You can **filter QR codes by date range** by entering specific start and end dates (in `YYYY-MM-DD` format).
+If no date range is provided, the script will consider all QR codes ever created.
 - The API limits the number of requests you can make, so be mindful of your request rate.

 ---